Summer Staff

 FORGE Program (volunteers)

 The FORGE program is a great opportunity for High School students to dig deeper in their relationship with God, serve others, be a part of a Christian community, learn lifelong work ethics and have a lot of fun at camp.
 These are volunteer positions for a minimum of a TWO WEEK COMMITMENT.
-Although these positions are volunteer, we encourage FORGE team members to fundraise up to $300 for every two weeks assigned.
+Although these positions are volunteer, we encourage FORGE team members to fundraise up to $300 for every two weeks assigned (we will write a letter for you to share with family and friends to help with this).

 The FORGE Team provides behind-the-scenes support that include but not limited to – dining hall (food prep, serve, and clean up), canteen, light duty cleaning.
 This is a high energy ‘no two days ever look the same’ type of job.
 The goal of FORGE is to raise our future camp staff leaders through hard work, discipleship, and a lot of fun!

-Requirements: Applicants must be entering their Freshman year of High School in the 2024-2025 school year to apply.
+Requirements: Applicants must be at least entering their Freshman year of High School in the 2025-2026 school year to apply.
 Preference is given to applicants entering their sophomore year of high school and higher.
-This program is limited to 10-12 members for each two-week session.
+This program is limited to 8-10 members for each two-week session.
 You may apply to serve for more than two weeks, but most of our summer is set up in two week blocks so please be aware of that when giving us your availability and interest.

 Please Note: A twoweek block is two weeks of camp back-to-back, not two separate weeks during the summer.